 Keep in mind that in order for protein to be best absorbed, you also need to eat carbohydrates.
 That’s why some great pre- or post-workout meals might be yogurt and fruit, an almond butter sandwich, or a quinoa veggie salad as opposed to just a chicken breast or an egg.

 What’s your favorite type of protein powder?

-Alright, I’ve finally found a protein powder that I absolutely love, both because of the taste and the ingredients list.
+Alright, I’ve finally found a couple protein powders that I absolutely love, both because of their tastes and their ingredients list.